shuklarohit815/AlzGenPred/README.md

 ![Usage](AlzGenPred_usage.PNG)

-After successful installation of all the dependencies, execute the “AlzGenPred.py” script using the below given command from any editor.
+After successful installation of all the dependencies, execute the “AlzGenPred.py” script using the below given command from any terminal.
 The AlzGenPred.py and topological_features.csv are available in this repository.

         $ python AlzGenPred.py --file topological_features.csv
                                 or
         $ python AlzGenPred.py -f topological_features.csv

-If you are not aware about the feature generation (topological_features.csv) then please use the given well documented tutorial (files/feature_generation_manual.pdf).
+If you are not aware about the feature generation (topological_features.csv) then please refer to the well documented tutorial (feature_generation_manual.pdf) given in the same repository.